truebelief/CloudCompareMCP/README.md

 # CloudCompareMCP
-Demo of CloudCompare MCP (you have you customize the code yourself)
+Demo of CloudCompare MCP (you have to customize the code yourself)

 ✨ Custom MCP Integration for CloudCompare✨